RHS Growing Guides

 What and where to buy

 Coriander seeds are widely available in garden centres and from online retailers.
-Potted plants may also be available in garden centres and supermarkets.
+Potted plants may also be available from garden centres in late spring and summer.

 Recommended Varieties